Mains flushing

 This can make your water look orange, brown or black, and is completely normal.
 It will normally clear if you run the cold tap in your kitchen.
 You should run your tap for up to 40 minutes or until clear.
 Don't use your water-reliant appliances, or your hot water supply, until your cold water runs clear.

 You might also notice cloudy, or "white" water, which is caused when the water becomes aerated.
-It is safe to drink and not harmful to health.
+It is safe to drink and not harmful to your health.
 If you fill a glass with cloudy water and leave it for a minute or so, the bubbles will disappear.

 When we carry out works, the pressure to your home may be lower than usual, as we try to work safely.